 Application - Max Planck School Matter to Life

-Applications for a study start in 2022 are now closed.
+The application portal for a study start in fall 2023 has closed.

 What does the ideal applicant look like?

 Applicants with a Bachelor of Science (e.g. in Biochemistry, Biotechnology, Chemistry, Materials Science, Molecular Biology, Physics) or a Bachelor of Engineering (e.g. in the subjects Bioengineering, Molecular Systems Engineering) or a completed a course of study in a related natural science or engineering discipline in at least six semesters are welcome to apply for the 5-year Master to PhD Direct Track program in the Max Planck School Matter to Life.

 The school language is English, therefore a proof of English language skills is required.
 Please see the Program page for more details regarding the site-specific scientific foci.

 How does the selection process work?

 - Register at the application portal (link will be provided), upload your files and submit your application.

 - Your application will be reviewed by the admissions committee which will consider your grades and your suitability for the program based on your motivation letter.

 - Suitable candidates will be invited for a video conference interview to further assess your motivation and suitability for the program.

 - Candidates who progress to the second round will be invited for another round of interviews where they will discuss a publication from one member of the Matter to Life Faculty.
 This will be sent to you beforehand.